Installed Building Products Inc - Asset Resilience Ratio

 Resilience Assessment

 This chart shows how Installed Building Products Inc's Asset Resilience Ratio has changed over time.
-See Installed Building Products Inc (IBP) shareholders funds for net asset value and shareholders' equity analysis.
+See IBP equity to assets ratio to measure how much of total assets are equity-financed.

 Liquid Assets Composition Over Time